yaroslaff/showcert/README.md

 # showcert - simple OpenSSL for humans

-showcert is consist of two CLI utilities. `showcert` itself - all 'read' operations with X.509 certificates and `gencert` - to create certificates for development purposes.
+showcert consist of two CLI utilities: `showcert` itself - all 'read' operations with X.509 certificates and `gencert` - to create certificates for development purposes.

 showcert tries to follow these principles:
 - Simple things must be simple.
 More complex things may require some options.